tauri-apps/tauri-docs/README.md

 supported-languages.js is the module containing the enabled/targeted languages for Tauri documentation site.

-Uncomment a language when at least "Getting started" and most of "Usage" docs are translated.
+Uncomment a language when at least "Get started" and most of "Usage" docs are translated.

 ## Deployment